nadegeguiglielmoni/genome_assembly_tools/README.md

 # Genome assembly tools
-List of genome assembly tools

-The category "Last update" takes into account commits and responses from the developers to issues.
+List of genome assembly tools based on the one presented in the review: "A deep dive into genome assemblies of non-vertebrate animals."
+Guiglielmoni N,  Rivera-Vicéns R, Koszul R, Flot J-F. Peer Community Journal, 2022. [doi:10.24072/pcjournal.128](https://peercommunityjournal.org/articles/10.24072/pcjournal.128/)

 ## Table of contents
 * [Genome assemblers](#Genome-assemblers)